ministryofjustice/moj-frontend/docs/patterns/confirm-an-action/_designs.md

   override:eleventyNavigation: false
 ---

-The confirm an action pattern has 4 variants.
+The 'confirm an action' pattern has 4 variants.

 ### 'Confirm action' screen with details in a [GOV.UK summary list](https://design-system.service.gov.uk/components/summary-list/)